The 8 Best Golf Iron Shafts

 Cons

-• Might be too heavy for some
+• Might be too lightweight for some golfers

 This graphite shaft is a steel shaft in disguise.
 The special high-density composite core promotes steel shaft properties without the heavy weight that steel shafts typically have.
 They feel solid but not stiff; you can still feel the flex but are far from the “wet noodle” feeling that other graphite shafts portray.
+That being said, a select few heavier graphite shafts are available, the Mitsubishi MMT Taper 105 being an example.

-These can be used by any golfer who has used steel shafts their whole life but are now ready to get a little extra help with their launch angle and distance.
+These can be used by any golfer who has used steel shafts their whole life but is now ready to get a little extra help with their launch angle and distance.
 As we age, our distance is usually the first thing to be affected; if you notice this happening with your irons, then give these iron shafts a serious look.

 Rating: 4.75

-2. Mitsubishi MMT Taper 105 Iron Shafts – Best For Switching From Steel Shafts
+2. Mitsubishi MMT Taper 105 Iron Shafts – Best for Switching From Steel Shafts

 Kickpoint Mid